ipfs/ipfs-blog/src/_blog/2023-ipfs-thing-recap-content-routing.md

 ## A Massive Shout-out

 It's great to see the IPFS community coming together and celebrating the latest advancements in the field.
 A big thank you to all who attended the track at Brussels and to the speakers who presented and helped generate questions.
-Last but not least a massive shout-out to the community that tirelessly drives the vision that is, a better web for all, forward. 🙇
+Last but not least, a massive shout-out to the community that tirelessly drives the vision (a better web for all) forward. 🙇

 And there's more to look forward to!
 The dates for [IPFS Camp 2023](https://lu.ma/ipfscamp23-prereg) in Bangalore, India have already been announced for early November.
 It's never too early to start preparing your talks and presentations. 😊